-- A. Course Description: This course encompasses the fundamentals of hydraulics including components and related systems. - B. Course Learning Outcomes: The student will identify various components used in hydraulic systems; evaluate hydraulic components by inspection and testing; and understand hydraulics, theory, circuits, and application. - C. Course Competencies: This course uses established Associated Equipment Dealers (AED) competencies.
+- A. Course Description: This course is designed to provide the student with an introduction to the basic principles of brake systems of diesel powered equipment.
+Emphasis is on maintenance, repairs and troubleshooting. - B. Course Learning Outcomes: The student will apply knowledge and understanding of the basic theory and operation of the brake systems, diagnose brake components for wear and usability, repair brake components by rebuilding or replacing parts, and adjust brake components. - C. Course Competencies: This course uses established Automotive Service Excellence (ASE) and Associated Equipment Dealers (AED) competencies.
 Upon completion of this course the student must demonstrate the ability to: - 1.
-Follow safety guidelines specific to hydraulic systems - 2.
-Identify various hydraulic system components - 3.
-Correctly construct circuits from diagrams - 4.
-Correctly disassemble, inspect, repair and reassemble components - 5.
-Perform basic diagnostic tests and interpret results. - D. Academic Integrity: (see current college catalog for policy) - E. SCANS and Foundation Skills: C1 through C20 and F1 through F17.
+Perform brake service procedures in a safe manner. - 2.
+Diagnose and repair air system malfunctions. - 3.
+Inspect and adjust brake system components. - 4.
+Repair foundation brake systems to proper working condition. - 5.
+Locate pertinent service information on computer based manuals. - 6.
+Identify hydraulic components of machinery brake systems - 7.
+Test and repair machinery brake systems (hydraulic) - D. Academic Integrity: (see current college catalog for policy) - E. SCANS and Foundation Skills: C1 through C20 and F1 through F17.
 A description of these SCANS skills is incorporated in this syllabus for reference. - F. Verification of Workplace Competencies: All graduating students in the diesel service technology program will have a comprehensive, exit review exam administered in order to comply with the state requirement for a "capstone learning experience".